Gay village: United States

 Greater Los Angeles includes several gayborhoods, most notably West Hollywood, Silver Lake, the Run in Downtown Los Angeles, and the Broadway Corridor in Long Beach.

 In 2019, Village Hearth was founded in Durham, North Carolina, as one of the first LGBTQ co-housing developments in the United States.

 Canada

-Church and Wellesley is an LGBT-oriented community located in Toronto, Canada.
+Church and Wellesley is an LGBTQ-oriented community located in Toronto, Canada.
 It is roughly bounded by Gould Street to the south, Yonge Street to the west, Charles Street to the north, and Jarvis Street to the east, with the intersection of Church and Wellesley Streets at the centre of this area.
 Though some gay- and lesbian-oriented establishments can be found outside of this area, the general boundaries of this village have been defined by the Gay Toronto Tourism Guild.